RANDA MIRZA – Grant to a photographer from a Southern territory (Africa, Caribbean, South East Asia, Latin America, Middle East)

 © Randa Mirza “Beirut is back and it is beautifull”

-© Randa Mirza “pink room”
+© Randa Mirza “pink room”‘

 Born in Lebanon, 1978.
 Lives and works between Beirut and Marseille.
 A protean artist, Randa Mirza works mainly with photography and video.
 Her practice, anchored in a decolonial discourse, deals with the notion of identity and seeks to deconstruct and question normalized, gendered and orientalizing representations by making visible current symbolic, social and political constructions.
 Through his work, Mirza attempts to give voice to the unrepresented by questioning the nature of images and their social uses.
-His work has received several awards, including the Jeux de la Francophonie Award (2005), the Maison Blanche Photography Award (2013) and the No Limit Award at the Rencontres d’Arles 2006 and the Polyptych Award 2022.
+Her work has received several awards, including the Jeux de la Francophonie Award (2005), the Maison Blanche Photography Award (2013) and the No Limit Award at the Rencontres d’Arles 2006 and the Polyptych Award 2022.

 BEIRUTOPIA is a visual essay on the socio-political and urban transformation of Beirut, the different phases of brutal change of this capital city since the civil war, and its multiple faces and stories.
 This first biographical monograph by Lebanese photographer Randa Mirza brings together several photographic works begun in the early 2000s and spans two decades.